Hyorm/RA_fuzzing/README.md

 # RA_fuzzing(20-1 Research Internship)
-fuzzing algorithm, C with fuzzing book
+fuzzing algorithm, C with fuzzing book<br>

 ## Summary
 I performed the task of changing the **python code** of the **fuzzing book(<https://www.fuzzingbook.org/>)** to the **C language**.
 This process allows me to learn the fuzzing algorithm.